timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 The commented out parameters also show their default values.

-For the first example we'll set up the address parameter to a proper connection string so a connection to an instance of TimescaleDB or PostgreSQL can be established.
+For the first example we'll set the address parameter to a proper connection string to establish a connection to an instance of TimescaleDB or PostgreSQL.
 All the other parameters will have their default values.

 ### Creating hypertables